A topic from the subject of Organic Chemistry in Chemistry.

 Mechanism of Action:

-• Some vitamins are involved in the synthesis of hormones.
+• Certain vitamins are crucial for the synthesis of particular hormones.

-• Hormones can affect the absorption, metabolism, and excretion of vitamins.
+• Hormones can influence the absorption, metabolism, and excretion of various vitamins.

 Experiment: The Effect of Vitamin C on Scurvy